 Tony, It’s a pleasure speaking with you!
 You’ve been an inspiration to many guitarists with your playing.
 I’ve always wanted to ask you, how did you get your particular tone at the early beginning of Sabbath?

 We played bluesy and jazzy stuff when we first got together with this line-up, and I’d played that stuff with Bill (Ward) before in a band before we got together as Sabbath, and it was one day we just turned it up loud really, and we liked the sound we had.
 We developed this sound with Geezer and the way he played and the way I played, and it just created that sound with the two guitars.
 We just worked on the sound that we heard in our heads.
-I knew I wanted to hear this really big sound in my head and I wanted to make it work from the amplifier, but of course, in them days, the speakers were essential.
-There was no preamps or anything.
+I knew I wanted to hear this really big sound in my head and I wanted to make it work from the amplifier, but of course, in the days, the speakers were essential.
+There were no preamps or anything.

 How many guitars do you have on this tour?

-I take about 8 – 10 because I have the main ones I use onstage and then I have a backup for each of those you know in case I break a string.
+I take about 8 – 10 because I have the main ones I use on stage and then I have a backup for each of those you know in case I break a string.
 But each night there are three main guitars that I use, each with different tunings.

-I wanted to ask you about the Epiphone P94 Iommi model, and the humbucker sized P-90 single coil pickups.
+I wanted to ask you about the Epiphone P94 Iommi model, and the humbucker-sized P-90 single-coil pickups.
 I’m curious as to why you chose the P-90’s over humbuckers?

-You mean my latest Epiphone?
+Do you mean my latest Epiphone?
 Yes, they are the Iommi pickups that I have on the Gibsons, and I came up with those pickups many years ago when I went over to Gibson in Nashville, and we worked for a few weeks on designing these pickups.
 They’d wire one I’d try it, they’d wire another one, and I’d try it until they found one that I liked, and I’d test them onstage, and you know, I still use them to this day.